ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 i would take a rainy-cloudy-cold day over a sunny-but-windy-dry day in the fall/winter any day, need to pull out my humidifier

-9dcwnIgBrCk they did a good job with this! its punjabi so i dont really understand it, i need subtitles. going to nyc for dinner with my parents later?? thats the plan. my personal statement is entirely focused on cancer + AI, just a small mention of space like half a sentence. ill explain it after im done with it hopefully by next monday/tues.
+9dcwnIgBrCk they did a good job with this! its punjabi so i dont really understand it, i need subtitles. going to nyc for dinner with my parents later?? thats the plan. my personal statement is entirely focused on cancer + AI, just a small mention of space like half a sentence. ill explain it after im done with it hopefully by next monday/tues. u know why im trying not to get distracted and being like super focused on this, bc i know the kind of AI stuff m s k needed, i know from so many meetings. i know so much 😬 i'll do it if i can use their data or whatever data is available.

 ------------------
 # Oct